 ACT Test Results

-ACT test results are required as a basis for admissions in colleges in US and US territories.
-Most of the colleges in 50 states of US consider ACT test results along with high school scores and other activities during admissions.
+The results of the ACT test are required as a basis for admissions in colleges in US and US territories.
+Most of the colleges in 50 states of US consider the test results along with high school scores and other activities during admissions.
 ACT is not a general aptitude test.
 The exam is focused on testing skills in the subject areas like math, English, and Science.
-ACT test results are a measure your academic knowledge which you would have acquired over the years of formal education.
+The test results are a measure of your academic knowledge which you would have acquired over the years of formal education.
 The ACT is offered in a paper based format throughout the world on six different dates in a school year.
 These test dates fall on Saturdays.
 If somebody cannot take exam on Saturday due to religious prohibition, then the exam is scheduled on the following Sunday.

-The capability of a candidate to do well in his college studies can be measured by his ACT test results.
+The capability of a candidate to do well in his college studies can be measured by his test results.
 Hence, it is necessary to get high ACT scores so that you can get admission to a desired college.
-During the admission process, your class work, your GPA, research experience, ACT test score results everything is important.
-Apart from gathering the ACT exam information, you should also collect information about the format of the ACT test results.
+During the admission process, your class work, your GPA, research experience, the ACT results: everything is important.
+Apart from gathering the exam information, you should also collect information about the format of the test results.

 Computation of ACT test results

-Your national ranks will be included in your ACT score report along with the ACT scores.
-It is very important to understand the relation between ACT results and ranks.
-Your national rank is a comparison of your ACT results with the other candidate's ACT results.
-ACT ranks tell you the percentages of high school graduates who appeared for ACT and received ACT test score result that are the same as or lower than your ACT test score result.
+Your national ranks will be included in your score report along with the scores.
+It is very important to understand the relation between the test results and ranks.
+Your national rank is a comparison of your results with the other candidates' results.
+The ranks tell you the percentages of high school graduates who appeared for ACT and received scores that are the same as or lower than your score.
 For example, a national rank of 80 means that 80% of students received scores that are the same as or lower than your score.
 During the college admission process, the college admission committees will compare your ranks with those of the other candidates.
-The subject test ranks also give you an idea about your strength and weakness in a particular subject and it helps you to select your major subject in the college.
+The subject test ranks also give you an idea about your strengths and weaknesses in a particular subject and it helps you to select your major subject in the college.